Energy Future New Orleans

 0 Comments

-By Brent Newman
+Article by Brent Newman

-Article originally published by The Advocate
+Originally published on The Advocate

 Picture

-Windmill blades prepared for transportation sit at the Associated Terminals on Weinberger Road in Chalmette, Tuesday, July 30, 2019.
+Advocate Staff Photo by David Grunfeld: Windmill blades prepared for transportation sit at the Associated Terminals on Weinberger Road in Chalmette, Tuesday, July 30, 2019.
 Renewable-energy advocates, federal officials and representatives of wind-industry groups argue that wind power ought to get a closer look, as larger turbines and the prospect of lower costs could make a wind farm in the Gulf of Mexico a viable future power source for the city.
-ADVOCATE STAFF PHOTO BY DAVID GRUNFELD

 These are challenging times for New Orleans.
 COVID-19 has many of our neighbors out of work, struggling to pay rent, utilities, and other bills.
 As a people who traditionally combat the hard times by congregating, with a live band and a cold beverage, we now maintain our sense of community through Zoom calls, supporting first responders and donating to local relief efforts when we can.
 We respond to adversity through creativity and innovation, as the city of New Orleans has for over 300 years.